 Trees

 Remove dead limbs and check for any potential hazards above your home.
 This is also a good time to remove leaves and debris from your gutters.
-You can contact a certified arborist to help protect your trees' health.
+You can contact a certified arborist, if needed, to help protect your trees' health.

 Water

 Winter weather also brings the risk of flooding from broken pipes.
 If your home is impacted by a flood, you will need to be prepared for hazards caused by flood damage.
-You can use the Structural Safety Checklist to prepare:
+This Structural Safety Checklist can help you prepare:

 Emergency Repairs